InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Another obvious one we’re all guilty of is using the dishwasher or washing machine nowhere near its full capacity.
 Sometimes we need a specific shirt or dish cleaned, so we run the appliance without filling it up.
 But using so much water on a select few items is a major waste.
 Whenever possible, fill the washing machine or dishwasher to capacity — but it’s important not to overfill!
 Loading up too much will prevent the clothes or dishes from getting clean.
 You’ll have to run the appliance again, ultimately wasting even more water.

-A well-kept, green lawn seems like the American dream, but it’s far from ideal.
+A well-kept green lawn seems like the American dream, but it’s far from ideal.
 Lawns are considered “biologically dead” and aren’t healthy in many environments.
 Americans also use a collective 8 billion gallons of water to keep them pristine.
 Reinvent your lawn by planting drought-resistant, native grasses, shrubs, and trees.
 Not only will this save on water (since you won’t have to tend to them as frequently), but you’ll also be promoting healthy biodiversity in your community.
 Plus you’ll have a unique landscape compared to your neighbors!

 No appliance or pipe lasts forever, but replacing them can be costly and time-consuming.
 Something equally costly?
 Letting them leak.
 If you find a leak, patch it up to the best of your ability.
 Leaks not only waste water (and thus money), but they also decrease water pressure and flow.
 That results in additional time spent with the faucet running to get things cleaned or filled properly.
-Even a bit of duct tape can work as a temporary solution, but call a local expert immediately if there is a major leak.
+Even a bit of duct tape can work as a temporary solution, but call a local expert immediately if you discover a major leak.

 Invest in a Rain Barrel